zamweis/ethminer-autostart-windows-and-linux/linux/nvidia/README.md

 This tool is used to modify your gpu's baseclock and memory clock.
 Install the program with you package manager.
 You need to open the program and define a new profile for your gpu (base clock and memory clock).
-Possible values for a RX 2070 super are: **Baseclock -150, Memoryclock +1000**.
+[Here](https://2miners.com/blog/how-to-overclock-nvidia-and-amd-graphics-cards-on-different-algorithms/) is a list of gpu settings.

 If your miner is **instable**, reduce the amout you overclock your gpu.

 Once you are done and the profile is activated, gwe should now automatically start with that profile.